ibm-cloud-docs/openshift/openshift_troubleshoot_storage.md

       ```
       {: pre}

-   3. Analyze the **Events** section of the CLI output of the `kubectl describe pod` command and the latest logs to find the root cause for the error.
+   3. Analyze the **Events** section of the CLI output of the `oc describe pod` command and the latest logs to find the root cause for the error.

 6. Check whether your PVC is successfully provisioned.
    1. Check the state of your PVC.
 A PVC is successfully provisioned if the PVC shows a status of **Bound**.